Howard Lovecraft and the Kingdom of Madness

-Howard Lovecraft and the Kingdom of Madness is a 2018 Canadian animated film written, directed and produced by Sean Patrick O'Reilly and sequel to 2016 and 2017 films Howard Lovecraft and the Frozen Kingdom and Howard Lovecraft and the Undersea Kingdom.
+Howard Lovecraft and the Kingdom of Madness is a 2018 Canadian animated film written, directed and produced by Sean Patrick O'Reilly.
+It is the sequel to 2016 and 2017 films Howard Lovecraft and the Frozen Kingdom and Howard Lovecraft and the Undersea Kingdom, while the trilogy is based on the work of American horror author H. P. Lovecraft.

-The film was Christopher Plummer's final voice acting role before his death in February 2021.

 Plot

 After the events that occurred in the Frozen Kingdom and the Undersea Kingdom, young Howard finds himself at home.
 The walls of reality are thinning making the world vulnerable to dangers from beyond.
-Howard follows his father, Uncle Randolph and Dr. Henry Armitage as they journey to Antarctica, to prevent awaking of the destroyer of worlds, Cthulhu.
+Howard follows his father, Uncle Randolph and Dr. Henry Armitage as they journey to Antarctica, to prevent the awakening of the destroyer of worlds, Cthulhu.

 Development

 Shout!
 Factory announced their title releases at SDCC '18, which included Howard Lovecraft and the Kingdom of Madness.
 The Howard Lovecraft series is based on the graphic novel written by Bruce Brown.
 In an interview with WIRED, the author stated his inspiration came from the writings of American horror author H. P. Lovecraft as well as many of the character and setting names.
 This is the third and last installment of the trilogy.
-The final film in the series brings out a creature that "has long been foreshadowed" in the previous installments.
+The final film in the series brings out Cthulhu, as foreshadowed in the previous installments.